“The one in green, that's Courtney. She was the leader. She was like Satan in heels.”

 But with more and more roles being made available to women, and a push to increase representation behind the camera, there’s a larger pool of complex, interesting characters to choose from beyond the Mean Girl.

-Unlike most Mean Girls, Courtney never quite gets her comeuppance.
+Maybe that's why, unlike most Mean Girls, Courtney never quite gets her comeuppance.
 Sure, her misdeeds get exposed and she gets pelted with floral corsages at prom, but that seems pretty mild compared to Heather Chandler’s death by bleach, or Regina George getting hit by a bus.
 She lives in on a parallel universe, where Satan rules unfettered and is stylish as hell.
 And we love her for it.